junxit/us-congress-bills-114/metadata.md

 - 2015-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 472). (text: CR 7/27/2015 H5513-5515)
 - 2015-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 472).(text: CR 7/27/2015 H5513-5515)
 - 2015-07-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2015-07-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.